WeMoveEU/ams/README.md

 ## Meaning of session variable

-Thanks to value of session variable `ams` extension decides which alternative mailer will be used.
+Thanks to value of session variable `gooseberry` extension decides which alternative mailer will be used.

 * `0` - use default SMTP server (this depends on `mailing_backend`),
 * `1` - use first alternative SMTP server,